 To obtain the data used to develop the probability distributions used by T-NORM, BPA analyzed historical data and consulted with subject matter experts for their assessment of the risks concerning their cost estimates, including the possible range of outcomes and the associated probabilities of occurrence.
-Table 10 shows the 5th percentile, mean, and 95th percentile results from each of the risk models described below, along with the deterministic amount that is assumed in the revenue requirement for that item.
-See Transmission Revenue Requirement Study Documentation, BP-22-FS-BPA-09A, Table 3-1.
+Table 10 shows the 5th percentile, mean, and 95th percentile results from each of the risk models described below, along with the deterministic amount that is assumed in the FY 2025 forecast and FY 2026-2028 revenue requirement for that item.
+See Transmission Revenue Requirement Study Documentation, BP-26-FS-BPA-09A, Table 3-1.